Individualized Nutrition – The Functional Approach

 The BioIndividual Nutrition Training Course for Practitioners

 BioIndividual Nutrition is the science and clinical application of diet and nutrition intervention customized to the unique needs of an individual (4).
 In her BioIndividual Nutrition training program, Julie teaches the science and clinical thought process behind over a dozen effective therapeutic diets.
-She explains how certain food chemicals and compounds can interfere with biochemistry and impeded healing, and then provides a proven methodology to adapt diets for individual food allergies and sensitivities.
+She explains how certain food chemicals and compounds can interfere with biochemistry and impede healing and then provides a proven methodology to adapt diets for individual food allergies and sensitivities.

 individualized nutrition